STEPBible/step/scripts/crowdin/README.md

 ### Use Case: Use updated `*.properties` files for project build
-Basically make sure to skip existing file check and specify the `resources` dir path
+Basically make sure to skip existing file check and specify the `resources` dir path, and then the script will leave files that don't have replacements, but replace all `*.properties` files that do have replacements.
 ```
 ./venv/bin/python download_bundle.py --path ../../step-core/src/main/resources/ --skip-existing-file-check
 ```